 - Speed and efficiency- fast to setup, while receiving funds happens very quickly, potential to raise millions in hours

-- Large pool of investors
+- Large pool of investors (large pool of small investors)

 - Low levels bureaucracy